 At a glance

-Coronavirus is affecting children’s lives in almost every country.
-Unicef is helping to tackle the impact of this new virus around the world.
+Coronavirus is the biggest global crisis for children since World War Two.
+UNICEF launched its largest-ever appeal to help tackle the impact of coronavirus on children and families around the world.
 We are here for children always and we won’t stop now.

 What you can do